CivilSteward/CivilSteward.github.io/about.md

 <h1>About Civil Steward</h1>

-<p>Setting out to establish data governance programs within our organization, I could not find meaningful first-hand accounts
-  or personal advice to assist my efforts.
+Setting out to establish data governance programs within our organization, I could not find meaningful first-hand accounts or personal advice to assist my efforts.
 While academic sources and publications describe the technical requirements and systemic changes required by DG creation, they often gloss past the business case and political concerns surrounding the implementation.
 Indeed, a popular (and personally highly regarded) author writes in one footnote that if the case for DG must be made to executive leadership,